 Alternative Lisbon guide

-Where are the alternative places in Lisbon ?
+Where are the underground places in Lisbon ?

-To visit Lisbon today is to approach a city that has made its tourist transformation, which is turned towards a global environment.
-At VisitmyLisbon.com, we offer alternative walking tour in Lisbon, which invites you to travel.
-Pushing open the doors to show you the real Lisbon.
+isiting Lisbon today means exploring a city that has transformed into a popular tourist destination and embraced a global environment .
+With VisitmyLisbon.com, we offer you an alternative walking tour in Lisbon, one that invites you to truly discover the city.
+We're here to help you open the doors of the authentic Lisbon.

-When writing this article, I asked myself the question of the definition of alternative.
+Before writing this article, I reflected on the definition of « alternative ».
 Avant-garde artists ?
-Berlin-style dark-rooms in the cellars of Lisbon ?
+Berlin-style darkrooms in the cellars of Lisbon ?
 Street-art in abandoned neighbourhoods ?
-I chose this definition : which is produced and distributed outside of the market.
-In this case, outside the tourist routes.
+I settled on this definition: something that is produced and distributed outside the mainstream market or in this specific case, outside the tourist itineraries.

 The underground scene in Lisbon is intense and mainly located in the Arroios and Marvila districts

-So, where can we find the alternative Lisbon ?
-Go where the crowds don't go.
+So, where does the true alternative Lisbon hide?
+Head where the crowds don’t.

 Arroios district, the most alternative neighborhood in Lisbon

-If there is one district that makes Lisbon talk, it is the young and multicultural district of Arroios.
-Time Out magazine chose it as one of the coolest in the world.
-It is home to a good number of art galleries, cultural associations and many nationalities (more than 100 !).
+The young and multicultural district of Arroios is the one everyone’s talking about in Lisbon.
+Time Out magazine singled it out as one of the coolest in the world.
+It is home of numerous art galleries, cultural associations and a variant mix of nationalities (more than 100 !).

-If you’re looking for world cuisine restaurants, there are many must-see spots, such as the Retro Gusto pizzeria or the Arabic cuisine of Mezze.
-For Asian restaurants, you will be spoilt for choice !
+If you’re looking for world cuisine restaurants, there are plenty of must-try spots, such as the Retro Gusto pizzeria or the Arabic flavors of Mezze.
+And when it comes to Asian restaurants, you will be spoilt for choice !

 Sunset on Arroios, the world's coolest and most alternative neighbourhood in Lisbon

-2- The very famous Nucleo A70 (ex Anjos70), with its jam sessions, markets and « matinées ».
+2- The very famous Nucleo A70 (ex Anjos70), with some jam sessions, markets and « matinées ».

-3- The very old Zona Franca nos Anjos.
-A cultural and feminist association which proposes a very good cuisine at lunchtime and many events.
+3- The very old Zona Franca nos Anjos is a cultural feminist association that offers delicious cuisine at lunchtime and hostsevents.

-4- Mob – espaço associativo.
-A meeting place for all alternative music scene lovers.
-They are fully open to lend their space for any event.
+4- Mob – espaço associativo is a emeting place for all alternative music scene lovers.
+They are happy to offer their space for any event !

 5- Disçraça.
-Punk, anarchist community in the neighbouring district of Penha de França.
+If you’re searching for punk or anarchist community, you can find it in the neighbouring district of Penha de França

 6- Sirigaita.
-Association which offers a rich alternative bookshop and some weekly events.
-Meeting place for Lisbon activists.
+An association offering a vibrant alternative bookshop and weekly events, serving as a meeting place for Lisbon’s activists.

 Chinese clandestine restaurants, the underground cuisine in Lisbon

-Very well known, Chinese underground restaurants are widespread in the Intendente / Martim Moniz area.
-This illegal side maintains the reputation of these districts which have always been more or less abandonned.
+Well-known Chinese underground restaurants are widespread in the Intendente / Martim Moniz area.
+This underground scene adds to the unique reputation of these districts, which have always been somewhat overlooked.

-Ring the bell at a flat and try it out !
-If you have come to Lisbon, it is probably not to eat Chinese food… But be aware that it is an integral part of the city’s urban culture.
+Ring the bell at an apartment and give it a try!
+If you’ve come to Lisbon, it’s probably not for Chinese food… but know that it’s a key part of the city’s urban culture.

-Climb the creaking stairs until you see a half-open door and are greeted by the smell of fried food (don’t plan to date that evening or plan to change your clothes before going for a cocktail like at the Café Klandestino).
+Climb the creaky stairs until you spot a half-open door and are greeted by the smell of fried food.
+(Don’t plan a date night right after, and maybe change clothes before going for a cocktail like at the Café Klandestino).

-No menu in English.
-Trust the pictures and write down the numbers of the desired dishes on a piece of paper.
-Don’t worry about your stomach, we’ve tested them all !
+There’s no menu in English.
+Just trust the pictures and write down the numbers of the dishes you want on a piece of paper.
+But don’t worry about your stomach, we’ve tested them all!

 Illegal clandestine Chinese restaurant located in the Mouraria district of Lisbon